thremulation-station/thremulation-station/README.md

 </details>

-## What is it?
+## What are the requirements?

-Thremulation Station is an approachable and ***small-scale threat emulation and detection range*** to emulate and detect.
-Leveraging tools such as Virtualbox and Vagrant Multi-Machine, you can to deploy a _reasonably sized_ local testing environment to _both_ emulate and detect bad things on various guest operating systems.

-simplicity, abstraction in a good way TODO

-## How is Thremulation-Station different?

-Not everone has a blade server heating their home from a closet.
-Minimal requirements.
-On a laptop.
-TODO.
+Our goal from the beginning has been to provide a small and useful range that can operate on a laptop with a minimum of ***4 threads available*** and ***8G of RAM***.
+Obviously the more the better, but the minimum specs with get the job done.

-## Who is it for?
+## Who was it built for?

-This project has many practical use cases, and we're excited to see how it's used.
-A few examples:
+This project has many practical use cases, and we're excited to see how the community uses TS.
+Here are a few examples that we had in mind while creating the project.

-- Cyber Defense education
+- Cyber defense education
-- Generating raining data
+- Generating training data
 - Threat intelligence training
 - Writing and validating [detection rules](https://github.com/elastic/detection-rules)
 - Writing and testing threat [tactics and techniques](https://attack.mitre.org/tactics/enterprise/)